galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_JUPYTER-trajectories/preamble.md

 > <hands-on-title>Downloading the tutorial notebook</hands-on-title>
 >
 > 1. You will need to download the tutorial notebook locally to your own computer.
-Do this by going here: [Download the notebook](https://zenodo.org/record/7054806/files/Trajectories_Instructions.ipynb?download=1)
+Do this by clicking on {% icon notebook %}`Jupyter notebook` in the `Supporting Materials` section at the very beginning of the tutorial, in the Overview box.
 {: .hands_on}

 > <hands-on-title>Launching JupyterLab</hands-on-title>